Nitrosonium tetrafluoroborate

-Nitrosonium tetrafluoroborate, also called nitrosyl tetrafluoroborate, is a chemical compound with the chemical formula NOBF_{4}.
+Nitrosonium tetrafluoroborate, also called nitrosyl tetrafluoroborate, is a chemical compound with the chemical formula NOBF4.
 This colourless solid is used in organic synthesis as a nitrosating agent, diazotizing agent and a mild oxidant.

-NOBF_{4} is the nitrosonium salt of fluoroboric acid, and is composed of a nitrosonium cation, [NO]^{+}, and a tetrafluoroborate anion, [BF_{4}]^{−}.
+NOBF4 is the nitrosonium salt of fluoroboric acid, and is composed of a nitrosonium cation, [NO]+, and a tetrafluoroborate anion, [BF4]-.

 Reactions

 The dominant property of NOBF_{4} is the oxidizing power and electrophilic character of the nitrosonium cation.
 It forms colored charge transfer complexes with hexamethylbenzene and with 18-crown-6.
 The latter, a deep yellow species, provides a means to dissolve NOBF_{4} in dichloromethane.

-Nitrosonium tetrafluoroborate may be used to prepare metal salts of the type [M^{II}(CH_{3}CN)_{x}][BF_{4}]_{2} (M = Cr, Mn, Fe, Co, Ni, Cu).
+Nitrosonium tetrafluoroborate may be used to prepare metal salts of the type [M^{II}(CH3CN)_{x}][BF4]2 (M = Cr, Mn, Fe, Co, Ni, Cu).
 The nitrosonium cation acts as the oxidizer, itself being reduced to nitric oxide gas: